kucars/Discrete_Cosserat_CB/README.md

-# dcsmd
-Matlab code for discrete Cosserat soft manipulators dynamics
+# Composite-Body Algorithm of Discrete Cosserat Methods for Soft Manipulators Dynamics